Getting help

 • Anxiety or depression medication for teens (particularly when there is a family history of psychological disorders)

-What recognized psychotherapy treatments are often prescribed to teens?
+What recognized psychotherapy treatments are often prescribed for teens?

 It helps teens learn to:

-• take stock of a situation in various ways, in order to take a step back from their thoughts and emotions;
+Consider a situation from different angles, in order to take a step back from their thoughts and emotions

-• adopt behaviours that promote good mental health and well-being (sports, healthy sleeping habits, etc.).
+Adopt behaviours that support their mental health and well-being (physical activity, healthy sleeping habits, etc.)

-Scientific studies conducted on depressed or anxious teens have shown that CBT is a particularly effective treatment.
+Scientific studies on depressed and anxious teens have shown that CBT is a particularly effective treatment.

 Acceptance and commitment therapy (ACT) is another available option.
-A variation of CBT, ACT focuses on personal growth and helps you accept what is beyond your control.
+A variation of CBT, ACT focuses on personal growth and helps patients accept what is beyond their control.

-Mindfulness-based cognitive therapy (MBCT), based on Buddhist principles such as self-compassion and meditation, encourages better control of one’s emotions and has proven to be successful in reducing stress and treating depression.
+Mindfulness-based cognitive therapy (MBCT), which is based on Buddhist principles such as self-compassion and meditation, helps patients improve their emotional regulation and has proven to be successful in reducing stress and treating depression.

 This type of therapy focuses on the relationships, both past and present, that the teen has with their family, with the ultimate goal of fostering a positive connection with loved ones.
 The family is invited to join in on certain sessions and, in doing so, obtain valuable information on the problems or disorder their teen is experiencing.

-This approach is based on the notion that all humans inherently possess the necessary resources to take on life’s challenges.
-It focuses on supporting the individual going through a crisis situation and helping them find the answers they need.
-It is the therapy most commonly prescribed for teens.
+This approach is based on the idea that all humans inherently possess the necessary resources to take on life’s challenges.
+It focuses on supporting the individual going through a crisis and helping them find the answers they need.
+It is the therapy approach most commonly recommended for teens.

 Psychodynamic therapy

-Heavily influenced by psychoanalysis, this approach has the teen sit down face to face with the psychotherapist to discuss personal and family history and learn how past experiences and relationships relate to current difficulties.
+Heavily influenced by psychoanalysis, this approach has the teen sit down face to face with the psychotherapist to discuss their personal and family history and learn how their past experiences and relationships relate to their current difficulties.

 Antidepressants

-• relieve physical discomfort caused by anxiety, including headaches, digestive problems and muscular tension.
+• Relieve physical discomfort caused by anxiety, including headaches, digestive problems, and muscle tension

 Anxiolytics

 This type of medication is designed to reduce anxiety symptoms.
-More often prescribed to adults than teenagers, anxiolytics help reduce stress and promote adequate sleep.
-To avoid overdependence, they are generally prescribed for short-term use, while the individual waits for the positive benefits of antidepressants or psychotherapy to kick in.
-Certain types of medication, referred to as “hypnotics,” serve only to promote sleep, and have no effect on anxiety.
+More commonly prescribed to adults than teenagers, anxiolytics help reduce stress and promote restful sleep.
+To avoid overdependence, they are generally prescribed for short-term use, while the individual waits for the effects of antidepressants or psychotherapy to kick in.
+Certain types of medication, called hypnotics, are used only to promote sleep and have no effect on anxiety.

-To learn more about treatment possibilities, don’t hesitate to talk to your family doctor.
-Other types of medication may also be recommended to address more agitated or aggressive behaviour or to treat other disorders, such as attention deficit disorder, hyperactivity or psychosis.
+To learn more about treatment options, talk to your family doctor.
+Other types of medication may also be recommended to address more agitated or aggressive behaviour or to treat other disorders, such as attention deficit disorder, hyperactivity, or psychosis.

 REMEMBER!